 Will courses in Pathways replace the Diploma Program?

-Yes.
-The Legacy Diploma Program will sunset at the end of 2025, and all earned credits will carry over into Pathways starting in 2026.
+The Legacy Diploma Program sunset at the end of 2025.
+All earned credits will carry over into Pathways starting in 2026.

 How do I know which track is right for me?